 Food Plot Preparation

 On a different note now is the time to for food plot preparation.
-Have you gotten your soil samples done yet?
+Have you got soil samples?
 Getting soil samples of your before you plant your spring and summer food plot and applying lime accordingly can improve your spring and a summer food plot on your deer hunting property tremendously.
 I have seen plots that didn’t produce at all, but when soil samples were done and the right amount of lime was put out they showed a lot of improvement and were lush and green!
 Get out and get those soil samples if you want to be sitting over a nice green plot come time to go deer hunting.

-To contact Deerhuntingbigbucks.com with questions or comments click here.
+To contact Deerhuntingbigbucks.com with questions or comments fill out our DHBB contact form.